War of 1812: United Kingdom

 The war is seldom remembered in the United Kingdom.
-The massive ongoing conflict in Europe against the French Empire under Napoleon ensured that the British did not consider the War of 1812 against the United States as more than a sideshow.
-Britain's blockade of French trade had been entirely successful, and the Royal Navy was the world's dominant nautical power (and remained so for another century).
+The war in Europe against the French Empire under Napoleon ensured that the British did not consider the War of 1812 against the United States as more than a sideshow.
+Britain's blockade of French trade had worked, and the Royal Navy was the world's dominant nautical power (and remained so for over another century).
 While the land campaigns had contributed to saving Canada, the Royal Navy had shut down American commerce, bottled up the United States Navy in port and widely suppressed privateering.
 British businesses, some affected by rising insurance costs, were demanding peace so that trade could resume with the United States.
 The peace was generally welcomed by the British, although there was disquiet about the rapid growth of the United States.
-However, the two nations quickly resumed trade after the end of the war and a growing friendship over time.
+The two nations quickly resumed trade after the end of the war and a growing friendship.

-Historian Donald R. Hickey maintains that for Britain, "the best way to defend Canada was to accommodate the United States.
+The historian Donald Hickey maintains that for Britain, "the best way to defend Canada was to accommodate the United States.
 This was the principal rationale for Britain's long-term policy of rapprochement with the United States in the nineteenth century and explains why they were so often willing to sacrifice other imperial interests to keep the republic happy".